 Spring Roll Fillings

 I have filled these spring rolls with my favorite fresh vegetables.
 Feel free to mix it up with whichever fresh veggies you like best.
 I usually rummage around the fridge to see what I have.
 Cucumbers, bell peppers, bean sprouts, avocado, snap peas and cilantro are all great options.
-For some quick and easy fillings that require no chopping, use bagged shredded carrots, broccoli slaw, traditional cole slaw mix.
+For some quick and easy fillings that require no chopping, use bagged shredded carrots, broccoli slaw or traditional cole slaw mix.

 Add some thinly sliced firm tofu, shrimp or shredded chicken and make these spring rolls with peanut sauce a perfect summer meal.